Chat Model API

 Generation

-Finally, the Generation class extends from the ModelResult to represent the output assistant message response and related metadata about this result:
+Finally, the Generation class extends from the ModelResult to represent the model output (assistant message) and related metadata:

 public class Generation implements ModelResult<AssistantMessage> {